gpoore/codebraid/examples/jupyter_output.md

 ---

-Using Codebraid with Jupyter kernels rather than the built-in code execution system is as simple as adding `jupyter_kernel=<kernel>` to the first code chunk of a session.
-This document provides examples with the `python3` kernel.
+Using Codebraid with Jupyter kernels rather than the built-in code execution system is as simple as adding a Codebraid setting to the document YAML metadata.
+For example, this document begins with the following metadata:

+    ---
+    title: "Codebraid with Jupyter kernels"
+    codebraid:
+      jupyter: true
+    ---

+In this case, Codebraid automatically selects a kernel based on code language.
+It is also possible to select a specific kernel.
+For example,

+    ---
+    codebraid:
+      jupyter:
+        kernel: python3
+    ---

+This would set a default kernel for the entire document.
+The kernel can be overridden for an individual session by setting `jupyter_kernel=<kernel>` on the first code chunk of a session.

 ## [Matplotlib](https://matplotlib.org/)